Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Background

 The EU AI Act establishes a comprehensive regulatory framework for AI within the European Union.
 It classifies AI systems based on their risk levels: unacceptable, high, limited, and minimal risk.
 Unacceptable risk AI applications are banned, while high-risk applications must meet stringent requirements for transparency, quality, and security, and undergo conformity assessments.
 Additionally, it establishes the European Artificial Intelligence Board to ensure compliance and promote cooperation among member states.

-ISO/IEC 42001:2023 specifies requirements for establishing, implementing, maintaining, and continually improving an AI Management System (AIMS) within organizations.
+ISO/IEC 42001:2023 specifies requirements for establishing, implementing, maintaining, and continually improving an AI management system within organizations.
 It is designed for entities providing or utilizing AI-based products or services, ensuring responsible development and use of AI.
 The standard focuses on quality management and reliability, guiding organizations in managing the issues and risks associated with AI technologies.
 This systematic approach facilitates consistency with other management system standards related to quality, safety, security, and privacy.

 Advanced AI, including generative AI and foundation models (e.g., large language models (LLMs) such as GPT-4), presents significant challenges due to its complexity, scale, and potential for misuse~\cite{bengio2024managing}.
 These technologies can produce highly realistic text and images, raising concerns about misinformation, intellectual property violations, and other ethical dilemmas~\cite{shoaib2023deepfakes, govuk_ai_safety_interim_report, zhang2024privacy}.
 Effective risk management for these systems requires transparency, accountability, and rigorous evaluation processes~\cite{xia2024ai}.
 Comprehensive evaluations encompassing both AI and non-AI components at the model and system levels are essential for enhancing AI safety.
 The added complexity introduced by environmental affordances, such as access to tools, user interactions, and safety guardrails, demands meticulous risk assessments for AI systems~\cite{anwar2024foundational}, including AI-based agents like LLM-agents~\cite{liu2024agent}, throughout their lifecycle—from inception to retirement.